UBC-MDS/online-shoppers-purchasing-intention/README.md

 ## Usage

-To replicate this analysis, clone this GitHub repository, install the dependencies listed below, either manually or by using conda as below:
+To replicate this analysis, clone this GitHub repository, install the dependencies listed below, either manually or by using conda as below.
+The conda environment file can be found [here](https://github.com/UBC-MDS/online-shoppers-purchasing-intention/blob/main/environment.yml).

 ```
 conda env create -f environment.yaml